-When Stephen McDonald and Dr. Phil Connors first met to discuss the prospect of a humanitarian accreditation, the ideas generated in their early conversation eventually grew to form the Humanitarian Leadership Programme or HLP (now the Graduate Certificate of Humanitarian Leadership).
+Stephen and Phil discussed the development of a humanitarian accreditation, and the ideas generated in their early conversation grew to form what was the earliest iteration of the Centre for Humanitarian Leadership – the Humanitarian Leadership Program, or HLP.

-The innovative approach for the programme was created to provide students with the best of both the founding institutions: blending the practical humanitarian experiences gleaned from a network of practicing aid professionals with leading academic research and teaching methodologies.
+The HLP was created to provide students with the best of both Save the Children and Deakin University: blending practical humanitarian experiences gleaned from a network of practicing aid professionals with leading academic research and teaching methodologies.

-With seed funding from the Australian Aid Programme and ongoing contributions of expertise, endeavour, and personnel from partners like World Vision and Oxfam, the Humanitarian Leadership Programme was brought to life.
+And so, with seed funding from the Australian Aid Program, and ongoing contributions of expertise, endeavour, and personnel from partners like World Vision and Oxfam, the Humanitarian Leadership Program was brought to life.

 After a period of proven success in upskilling leaders in the Australasian region, the HLP team submitted a proposal to the IKEA Foundation to help the HLP evolve, grow, and serve the needs of a global humanitarian system.
 The IKEA Foundation’s grant took the HLP to the rest of the world and paved the way for the creation of the Centre for Humanitarian Leadership.